interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 2) Check that the caller of this function is indeed the specified ``Vault`` (AccountId ``vault``).

-  a) Raise ``ERR_UNAUTHORIZED`` error is the caller of this function is not the Vault specified for withdrawal.
+  a) Raise ``ERR_UNAUTHORIZED`` error is the caller of this function is not the vault specified for withdrawal.

 3. Check that ``Vault`` has sufficient free collateral: ``withdrawAmount <= (Vault.collateral - Vault.issuedTokens * SecureCollateralThreshold)``